-HomeGround is seeking applications from regional artists who are emerging to prepare a proposal for an exhibition that is assessed by a panel of experts.
-The successful applicants are then given a minimum of twelve months to develop new work for an exhibition.
+HomeGround is a program for emerging regional artists.
+The successful applicants are given a minimum of twelve months to develop new work for an exhibition.
 The applicants work closely with the team of curators at WPCC to realise the exhibition.
 Once the work is complete, the artists are involved in the installation of the exhibition, giving invaluable experience of showing their work in a public gallery.

 The HomeGround program replaced the Western Plains Cultural Centre’s highly successful ‘Regional Art Space’ – making it bigger and better by reaching out to all of regional NSW.

 Applications for HomeGround are currently open, until Monday 18 September.
 Information package and application form available via the Western Plains Cultural Centre.

 White Wash is an exhibition that explores concepts surrounding the history of the Stolen Generation and its failed role in the attempt to breed out Indigenous heritage through policy based on skin pigmentation.

 Paris Norton is a Gamilaroi woman who lives in Dubbo with her young family.
 She sees her photography her way of passing knowledge and stories to younger generations, getting them to challenge and express what it means to be Aboriginal in modern Australia.